gohkhoonhiang/sidekiq_adhoc_job/README.md

 Options:

-- `worker_path_pattern`: takes in the absolute path pattern where the worker files are loaded, required
+- `module_names`: takes in a list of module names that include the worker classes to be loaded, required
 - `ignore_spec`: do not include any worker files created in the `spec` directory or has the `spec` keyword in the file name, default to `true`

 Without first configuring, it will raise `SidekiqAdhocJob::InvalidConfigurationError` when `SidekiqAdhocJob.init` is called.